 FOREUM is committed to funding and promoting scientific research into rheumatic and musculoskeletal diseases (RMD) and has a goal to foster links between rheumatology units in different countries.
 Consistent with these goals is the establishment of a call for international exchange fellowships that have the specific objective of facilitating the development of research capacity and training high-caliber applicants in RMD research.

-The first call for a 1-year fellowship was launched in 2018, the second in 2019, and out of 17 letters of intent 8 projects were selected for funding:
+The first call for a 1-year fellowship was launched in 2018 and out of 5 letters of intent 4 projects were selected for funding: